 In Years 3,4 and 5 of the Prep School, the Form Tutor for each class is its English teacher, who also teaches the form History, Geography, PRE (Philosophy, Religion and Ethics) and Computing.
 In Years 3 and 4, the Form Tutors also teach Maths and Science.
 This joined up approach for the teaching of humanities allows us to plan a Creative Curriculum in these year groups whereby the teaching can centre around a topic for the term (e.g. the Poles).
 In delivering these topics, high class texts are carefully selected and used across all of the humanities lessons, so that when the pupils are doing English, they are also doing Geography, and when they are doing Geography, they are also doing English.
 For every topic (i.e once a term), the year group have either an exciting trip out of school or a special visitor to enhance their learning around the topic.

-Our Forms are full when they reach 19 pupils, although we will put a 20th pupil into a Form if there are particular circumstances.
-We will always do everything we can to avoid having any Forms of over 2o in the Prep School.
+We will always do everything we can to avoid having any Forms of over 20 in the Prep School.

 Our usual structure is as follows (although there can be slight variations from year to year)

 2 Forms in Year 3

 3 Forms in Year 5

 In Years 3,4 and 5, the only subject which is setted is Maths.
 The other subjects are taught in our mixed ability Form groups.
 Different levels of challenge are given to individual pupils or to groups of pupils in our mixed ability Forms in order to ensure that every child is receiving a level of challenge which is appropriate for him or her.